losnoco/Cog/Frameworks/OpenMPT/OpenMPT/README.md

             make CONFIG=mingw64-win64    # for win64

-     -  gcc or clang (on Unix-like systems, including Mac OS X with MacPorts):
+     -  gcc or clang (on Unix-like systems, including Mac OS X with MacPorts, and Haiku (32-bit Hybrid and 64-bit)):

         The minimum required compiler versions are:

          -  gcc 4.8

-         -  clang 3.4
+         -  clang 3.6

         The Makefile requires pkg-config for native builds.
         For sound output in openmpt123, PortAudio or SDL is required.